Harry Potter and the Chamber of Secrets: Plot

-While spending the summer at the Dursleys, twelve-year-old Harry Potter is visited by a house-elf named Dobby.
-He warns that Harry is in danger and must not return to Hogwarts.
-Harry refuses, so Dobby magically ruins Aunt Petunia and Uncle Vernon's dinner party.
-A furious Uncle Vernon locks Harry into his room in retaliation.
-The Ministry of Magic immediately sends a notice accusing Harry of performing underage magic and threatening dismissal from Hogwarts.
+While spending the summer with the Dursleys, the twelve-year-old Harry Potter is visited by Dobby, a house-elf.
+Dobby says Harry is in danger and must promise not to return to Hogwarts.
+When Harry refuses, Dobby uses magic to destroy a pudding made by Aunt Petunia.
+Believing that Harry created the mess, Uncle Vernon locks him in his room.
+The Ministry of Magic sends a notice accusing Harry of performing underage magic and threatening to expel him from Hogwarts.

-Ron Weasley and his brothers, Fred and George, arrive in their father's flying Ford Anglia and rescue Harry, taking him to the Weasley home.
-Harry and the entire Weasley family travel to Diagon Alley for school supplies.
-They run into Hermione Granger and meet Lucius Malfoy, father of Harry's nemesis Draco, and also Gilderoy Lockhart, a conceited autobiographer and adventurer who is the new Defence Against the Dark Arts professor.
-At King's Cross station, Harry and Ron are unable to enter Platform 9¾ and miss the Hogwarts Express.
-They fly in Mr Weasley's car to Hogwarts, crashing into the Whomping Willow on school grounds and damaging Ron's hand-me-down wand.
-The car then escapes into the forest.
+The Weasley brothers Ron, Fred, and George arrive in their father's flying car and take Harry to their home.
+When Harry and the Weasleys go to Diagon Alley for school supplies, they meet Gilderoy Lockhart, a celebrity author who is the new Defence Against the Dark Arts professor.
+At King's Cross station, Harry and Ron cannot enter Platform 9¾ to board the Hogwarts Express, so they fly to Hogwarts in the enchanted car.